MuditBudhdev/taco_repo/README.md

-If you want to run a program, run ampy --port /dev/*insert device name here* run led.py
+If you want to run a program, run ampy --port /dev/*insert device name here* run led.py If the raspberry pi is plugged into the left side top port, you can just run ampy --port /dev/tty.usbmodem1401 run led.py

 if you want to find your device name, run "ls /dev/tty.*"